Home » Type » Bread » Vegan Blueberry Banana Oat Bread

 Mix together the flour, oats, sugar, baking powder, baking soda, and salt.
 Add to that the mashed bananas, oil, and non-dairy milk, and mix to combine, just until the flour is incorporated, don’t overmix.
 Gently fold in the blueberries (above left).

 Pour the batter into a lightly greased 9 x 5 loaf pan.
-Optionally, add a few blueberries strategically to the top and sprinkle a small handful of oats over top.
-I added quick oats, but old-fashioned oat would look nice, too (above right).
+Optionally, add a few blueberries strategically to the top and sprinkle a small handful of oats over the top.
+I added quick oats, but old-fashioned oats would look nice, too (above right).

-Place in preheated oven and bake for 50 – 55 minutes, rotating once halfway through.
-Top will turn golden and toothpick stuck in the center will come out clean.
+Place in the preheated oven and bake for 50 – 55 minutes, rotating once halfway through.
+The top will turn golden, and a toothpick stuck in the center will come out clean.

 vegan blueberry banana oat bread in a loaf pan just baked